mmattel/EET-Solmate/README.md

-# EET-Solmate with HomeAssistant / MQTT
+# EET-Solmate with HomeAssistant via MQTT

 Integrate EET SolMate with Homeassistant using MQTT (read AND write!)